Kavitesh/Data-Structures-and-Algorithms/leetcode/295_find-median-from-data-stream.md

 ### Implementation
+Note:
-Note: We would need a [MinHeap and Maxheap](../helpers/heap.js) as it is not build in in javascript
+- We would need a [MinHeap and Maxheap](../helpers/heap.js) as it is not build in in javascript.
+- In Java we can use PriorityQueue
+- In Python heappush/heappush operations can be used
 ```javascript
 class MedianFinder {
   constructor() {